 In the Hall of Mourning, There are Many Mansions

-A friend got in touch Sunday evening a week ago to tell me he’d been scheduled for the gravest kind of surgery in the morning.
+On July 17th, 2018, a friend got in touch to tell me he’d been scheduled for the gravest kind of surgery in the morning.
 My friend has been a colleague and witness to many of my life’s twists and turns, the rough and the smooth.
 The report after surgery?
 If the medical experts are to be credited, he is looking at about a year of “heroic” treatment, postponing but not preventing the end.

 Medical verdicts do not negate collegiality.
 I feel that we are going through this life-and-death tunnel together, as we went through so much else.